National Sandwich Day: Where to get deals and freebies on subs and sandwiches - NewsBreak

 Popeyes

-New users who sign up for the Popeyes app on November 3 can get a free Popeyes Chicken Sandwich by ordering a minimum of $10 worth of food from participating U.S. restaurants.
+New users who sign up for the Popeyes app on Nov.
+3 can get a free Popeyes Chicken Sandwich by ordering a minimum of $10 worth of food from participating U.S. restaurants (Alaska and Hawaii excluded).

 Subway